BasPieren/frontend-applications/README.md

 * [Code provided by Martijn Reeuwijk](https://github.com/MartijnReeuwijk)

 ## Process
 Add the start of this project I got assigned [Vue](https://www.npmjs.com/package/vue) as the framework to use for the frontend applications project.

 ![Vue.js](images/vue_js_home.png)

 First I wanted to familiarize myself with the framework itself before I would start on the project.
-I began with following the [installation](https://vuejs.org/v2/guide/installation.html) guide on the Vue website and followed that with the short introduction about the following points:
+I began with following the [installation](https://vuejs.org/v2/guide/installation.html) guide on the Vue website and followed that with the short introduction about the following basic Vue concepts:

 * What is Vue.js?
 * Getting Started